Showing posts with label terroir. Show all posts

 www.flickr.com/photos/nwongpr/6999679796/

 Côte de Boeuf de Fin Gras du Mézenc, Simplement Poêlée, Jus Corsé à la Syrah (pour deux personnes) - A bone-in beef rib simply fried in a jus corsé, the natural cooking juices, flavored with a Syrah red wine.
-A jus corsé is made with the natural cooking juices and here the Syrah red wine flavors this sauce.
-Syrah is best known outside France as Shiraz.
 This serving is for a minimum of two diners as a beef rib is a very large portion.

-Here in the Mézenc Massif that one may begin to understand the importance of the French concept of Terroir.
-Terroir indicates a single location where land and climate combine to provide consistently superior and unique food products, wines, and as in this case, the finest beef.
-Here, the contribution of nurture combined with nature clearly shows the difference as the other French AOP cattle are specific breeds, and the Fin Gras du Mézenc is not.
-They are mixed herds, and their taste can only be down to Terroir.
+Here on the Mézenc Massif, one may begin to understand the importance of the French concept of Terroir.
+Terroir refers to a single location where land and climate combine to produce consistently superior and unique food products, wines, and, in this case, the finest beef.
+Here, the contribution of nurture and nature clearly shows the difference.
+Other French AOP cattle are specific breeds, and the Fin Gras du Mézenc is not.
+They are mixed herds, and the taste can only be down to Terroir.

 Mont Mézenc, 1754 meters